quidmonkey/Canvas-Native-Fonts-Plugin/README.md

 Canvas-Native Fonts Plugin for ImpactJS

-This plugin provides an ImpactJS api for using Canvas-native fonts.
-It offers movement, color and animation along with standard Font drawing.
+<b>This plugin provides an ImpactJS api for using Canvas-native fonts.
+It offers
+movement, color and animation along with standard Font drawing.</b>

 Typically, you instantiate a Font object like this: